SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation

 Archer et al.~\cite{archer2016maturity} investigated the state-of-the-art secure computation technologies, described three paradigms of programmable secure computation, including Homomorphic Encryption (HE for short), Garbled Circuit (GC for short), and Secret Sharing (SS for short).
 Then they evaluated schemes based on existing applications and benchmarks.
 Mood et al.~\cite{mood2016frigate} presented a brief survey about existing secure computation compilers, and analyzed these compilers' correctness.
 Hastings et al.~\cite{hastings2019sok} surveyed general-purpose compilers for MPC, which focused on their usability features, along with container-based virtual environments to run example programs.

 Yang et al.~\cite{yang2019federated} provided a seminal survey of existing works on FL, generally introduced the definition, architecture and techniques of FL, and further discussed its potential in various applications.
-Li et al.~\cite{li2019federateda} discussed the challenges faced by FL and gave a broad overview of current works about FL around these challenges.
-Finally, they outlined several open directions worth the future research effort.
-A comprehensive survey written by Kairouz et al.~\cite{kairouz2019advances}, summarized the recent advances and challenges on FL from various research topics.
-The literature~\cite{li2019federatedb} surveyed FL systems while provided a categorization with six different aspects and gave the comparison among existing FL systems.
-Lim et al.'s~\cite{lim2020federated} survey highlighted the issues and solutions regarding the FL implementation to Mobile Edge Computation.
+Li et al.~\cite{li2019federateda} discussed the challenges faced by FL and presented a broad overview of current works about FL around these challenges.
+Finally, they outlined several open directions as the future work.
+A comprehensive survey written by Kairouz et al.~\cite{kairouz2019advances}, summarized the recent advances and challenges of FL from various research topics.
+The literature~\cite{li2019federatedb} The literature surveyed FL systems while providing a categorization according to six different aspects and presenting the comparison among existing FL systems.
+Lim et al.'s~\cite{lim2020federated} survey highlighted the issues and solutions regarding the FL implementation to Mobile Edge Computing.

-The above surveys and reviews merely focus on \sls{MPL} or FL separately.
-Despite the rapid development of the solutions to \MPTML, a comprehensive and systematic survey of \MPTML is still absent so far.
-Thus, we are motivated to conduct a \hq{comprehensive} and systematic literature review of the technical routes, frameworks and platforms of \MPTML.
-Our study can help researchers choose suitable \MPTML frameworks and platforms for various scenarios, and further identify research gaps and improve the weaknesses in the approaches.
+When we consider the rapid development of the solutions to \TMMPP, however, a comprehensive and systematic survey, which covers the main-stream technical folders, i.e., MPL and FL, based on cryptography technologies, is still absent so far.
+Thus, we are motivated to conduct such a literature review of the technical routes, frameworks, and platforms of \TMMPP.
+Our study would help researchers choose suitable \TMMPP frameworks and platforms for various scenarios, further identify research gaps, and improve the weaknesses of the approaches.